sham-devs/EFatoraJo/EFatoraJoConsoleApp/README.md

    - 3: Special Sales Invoice (  )
 3. Application generates a random invoice with test data
 4. Review the generated invoice details
-5. Application submits the invoice automatically
+5. Choose to submit or skip
-6. Optionally create a return invoice (y/n)
+6. Optionally create a return invoice (y/n), then submit or skip
 7. Repeat or exit (0)

 ### Interactive Mode Configuration